Using no fillers allows this Traditional Swiss Cheese Fondue to be so creamy and really soak into the bread. Each bite, a delight

 The Wine

 Fondue is wine and melted cheese.
 Therefore the wine you use will certainly affect the flavor.
 While the wine doesn't have to be expensive, it should be a fairly good bottle of wine.
-I like to use a Fume Blanc which is really a derivative of Sauvignon Blanc.
-If using a Sauv Blanc do not use one that is from New Zealand as those have a tendency towards being grassy.
-You want a non-grassy wine.
+I like to use a Fume Blanc which is a derivative of Sauvignon Blanc.
 Another good choice is Pouilly-Fume, a French wine.
+If using a Sauv Blanc do not use one that is from New Zealand as those tend towards being grassy.
+You want a wine that is not grassy and not overly oaked.

 The Bread